X-Blades: Plot

 Ayumi uses the map to find her way to some ruins.
 In the heart of the ruins lies an artifact guarded by the Light, a lion-like being, who warns her that the power of the artifact is life-threatening to humans.
 Ayumi ignores the warning and touches the artifact anyway.
 A black ooze infects Ayumi with a curse, causing the Light to try to kill her.
 She fights the Light but is defeated when she is overwhelmed by the agony of the curse.
 She finds herself in a white void but is overwhelmed by the black ooze.

 Ayumi awakes on an abandoned coastline.
 She eventually makes her way to a gazebo in the nearby ruins and finds herself trapped in it as it is filled with spikes.
 She is rescued by Jay, an adept of the Light, who is searching for an artifact of the Light.
 Ayumi speculates that this might be able to cure her curse, and Jay offers to try to cure it himself.
 Instead, he provokes a violent reaction by the curse and flees.
 Ayumi makes her way to the Artifact and finds that it is guarded by the Dark, who is battling Jay.
 The Dark wounds Jay and then turns to attack Ayumi, hoping to regain his lost power.
 She defeats him and touches the Artifact.
 She finds herself once again in the white void, but this time is accompanied by the Light, who wakes her up.

 She wakes up, discovering that the curse is gone.
-However, Jay is furious, saying that the curse had not been destroyed, merely, displaced.
-He then runs off.
-Ayumi eventually makes her way to the gates of a castle, where she again faces the Dark.
+However, Jay is furious, saying that the curse had not been destroyed, but merely displaced.
+He then runs off, leaving Ayumi to eventually make her way to the gates of a castle, where she again faces the Dark yet again.
 The gates to the castle are broken down by Jay, who is now possessed by the dark magic of the curse.
 He destroys the Dark and takes its power.
 Ayumi and this Dark Jay fight, with Dark Jay retreating into the castle.
 Ayumi follows, facing him in the main hall of the castle.

 The game's ending is dependent on the upgrades the player chooses during the course of the experience.
 If the player buys any of the Dark spells, then the "Bad" Ending is shown.
 If none of the Dark spells were unlocked, then the "Good" Ending is shown.

 In the "Bad" Ending, Ayumi kills Jay.
 She mourns his death, wishing that she could have done differently.

 In the "Good" Ending, Ayumi knocks back Jay and is overwhelmed by the power of the Light.
 This power overwhelms Jay as well.
 The two ascend in spheres into the sky.
-A flash of light then explodes outword, purging the power of the Dark from the world.
+A flash of light then explodes outward, purging the power of the Dark from the world.
 Ayumi and Jay are then seen watching the sunrise together.